dydz/notes/README.md

-# Software Engineering Done Right
+# Software Engineering Done Right (aka Dan's Notes)

 This is where I will publish my notes on software engineering.